panoptic-labs/docs/research/2023-03-31-naked-covered-call-defi-options/2023-03-31-naked-covered-call-defi-options.md

 ---
 slug: naked-covered-call-defi-options
 title: "Maximizing Profits: Naked Calls vs. Covered Calls"
+image: /img/research/naked-covered-call-defi-options.png
+description: "If you're looking for a way to earn extra income, selling call options can be a powerful strategy.
+But beware: selling naked calls can be risky.
+Here's what you need to know."
 tags: [LPs, Options Traders, Call, Naked Call, Covered Call, Backtest]
 authors: B
 ---